Best milongas in Buenos Aires

 10:30pm -7:00am

-Come as you are from your first milonga
+Come as you are

-A great place to finish the evening as it is free from a certain hour (1 am during weekdays and 3am during weekends if I remember well), which means that seasoned milongueros tend to all gather there after their respective milongas have closed.
+A great place to finish the evening as it is free from a certain hour (1 am during weekdays and 3am during weekends if we remember well), which means that seasoned milongueros tend to all gather there after their respective milongas have closed.
 A fun place to go, although the dance floor is not the safest – beware of ganchos, boleos and what have you.
 Highly recommended: Sunday morning breakfast with delicious media lunas and café con leche.
 Wednesday and Sunday late nights (e.g. 3 am) are good times to go as professionals tend to gather there to unwind.